SajaFawagreh/ATM-System-Simulation/README.md

 - After compiling, open three terminal windows to run the three main processes (DB Server, DB Editor, and ATM).

 1. **Start the ATM**:
-   In the third terminal, run the ATM process to simulate customer interactions:
+   In the first terminal, run the ATM process to simulate customer interactions:

    ```bash
    ./ATM